-As US reels, Pence and Harris square off in critical VP debate
+As US Reels, Pence And Harris Square Off In Critical VP Debate

 As the president’s poll numbers slide, his sedate, behind-the-scenes loyalist Pence is under pressure to relay an administration plan for how to tackle the pandemic four weeks from election day.

-Harris, a US senator from California and the first woman of colour on a major party presidential ticket, will sharpen her attacks on the incumbents.
+Harris, a US senator from California and the first woman of color on a major party presidential ticket, will sharpen her attacks on the incumbents.

 There appears to be little appetite, though, to repeat the disastrous opening Trump-Biden debate, when their constant interruptions and personal insults prevented Americans from hearing about the issues.